 As a child, I had a love affair with food.
 In retrospect, it was just rationalized hedonism.
 When I liked the taste of something, I wanted more of it.
 Needless to say, I did not know the consequences of that mindset.
 My love affair with food took a toll on my weight, and at just nine years old, I was 4’7” and weighed 103 pounds.

 While it seemed like I was just a chubby little girl, my unhealthy habits were putting me on a trajectory for an even more unhealthy life.
 One day, I decided I needed to make a change and I begged my mother to take me to a dietitian.
 I knew I needed professional help.

 So I “relearned” how to eat.
 I discovered that there was a difference between nutrient dense foods and energy dense foods.
 I realized that portion control was important – that I could have pizza, but that there was a difference between one, two, and three slices.
 Most importantly, I saw first hand that change could be achieved through food…that health could be achieved through food.

 My transformation not only changed me physically, but it instilled a passion for nutrition that has shaped my career.

 After graduating from the University of Pennsylvania, I got my Masters in Nutrition from NYU and did my Dietetic Internship training at New-York Presbyterian Hospital.
 I then worked as a culinary nutritionist, consulting for major hotel and restaurant groups.
-In the meantime, I have built up a private nutrition practice.
-Now, I have merged all of my expertise into one cohesive brand: Nutrition Curator.
+In the meantime, I have built up a private nutrition practice counseling clients to help them achieve their personal wellness goals.
+And now, I have merged all of my expertise into one cohesive brand: Nutrition Curator.